VoynichLabs/SnakeBench/CELERY_WORKER_IMPLEMENTATION.md

 Mass-parallel game dispatcher using Celery task queue.

 This CLI submits multiple game tasks to the Celery queue for parallel execution by worker processes.
-Unlike the standalone evaluate_model.py, this dispatcher does not execute games directly - it orchestrates them.
+It orchestrates task submission; workers execute the games.

 Usage:
     # Dispatch 50 games between two models